 We’re a virtual business, and our clients come to us because they want to embrace a more flexible virtual working arrangement.
 In fact, many of them are freelancers, too!
 So it’s natural for us to use virtual workers to get the job done.
 Ultimately, freelancers help make our business better for our clients.

-INTERVIEWER: About how many Freelancers do you currently employee?
+INTERVIEWER: How many Freelancers do you currently have?

 MIKE: 10-15 at any one time.